 - With whiteflies, an insecticide is often the best solution.

-NOTE: When using insecticide or miticide on younger plants, dilute the spray mixture to protect the delicate plant.
+NOTE: When using insecticide or miticide on young plants, dilute the spray mixture to protect the delicate plant.

 Suggested Abutilon Uses

-This light, airy plant and member of the mallow family can easily help freshen any room getting plenty of light throughout the summer.
+This light, airy, mallow family plant member will easily help freshen any room, getting plenty of light throughout the summer.
 It also grows as a hanging plant when grown indoors.

-If grown outside, consider training the stems through a wire hoop or a trellis.
+Consider training the stems through a wire hoop or a trellis if grown outside.
 The delicate stems may not survive strong winds and weather.